-Agency Name:Ohio Department of InsuranceRegulation/Package Title:Variable Life InsuranceRule Number(s):3901-6-08 Date: April 18, 2013 Rule Type: New Amended Rescinded 5-Year ReviewNo Change
+Agency Name:Ohio Department of InsuranceRegulation/Package Title:Valuation of Life Insurance PoliciesRule Number(s):3901-6-10 Date: April 19, 2013 Rule Type: Image: New Image: Amended Image: Rescinded ☑ 5-Year Review☑ No Change

 The Common Sense Initiative was established by Executive Order 2011-01K and placed within the Office of the Lieutenant Governor.
 Under the CSI Initiative, agencies should balance the critical objectives of all regulations with the costs of compliance by the regulated parties.
 Agencies should promote transparency, consistency, predictability, and flexibility in regulatory activities.
 Agencies should prioritize compliance over punishment, and to that end, should utilize plain language in the development of regulations.